Commercial Filming/Still Photography Permits

 You must allow no less than 10 business days, excluding weekends and holidays (no exception), for the park to process your request.

 A non-refundable application fee is required unless the requested use is in exercise of a First Amendment right.
 Please send a cashier's check or money order payable to National Park Service.
-We are not able to accept credit cards at this time.
+You may also pay online.
 Additional administrative costs, cost recovery or facilities use cost may also be charged.

 Commercial and Non-Commercial Filming Application and Permit Fees